bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/delete.md

 However, it is important to consider the following scenarios:

 -   If the property which you are trying to delete does not exist, `delete` will not have any effect and will return `true`.
--   If a property with the same name exists on the object's prototype chain, then, after deletion, the object will use the property from the prototype chain (in other words, `delete` only has an effect on own properties).
+-   If a property with the same name exists on the object’s prototype chain, then, after deletion, the object will use the property from the prototype chain (in other words, `delete` only has an effect on own properties).
--   Any property declared with [`var`](../statements/var) cannot be deleted from the global scope or from a function's scope.
+-   Any property declared with [`var`](../statements/var) cannot be deleted from the global scope or from a function’s scope.
     -   As such, `delete` cannot delete any functions in the global scope (whether this is part from a function definition or a function expression).
     -   Functions which are part of an object (apart from the global scope) can be deleted with `delete`.
 -   Any property declared with [`let`](../statements/let) or [`const`](../statements/const) cannot be deleted from the scope within which they were defined.